DLAyatoCabanilla/StatePattern/README.md

 Update VendingMachine Class:
 Include attributes for item inventory and balance.
 Remove state-specific logic from the VendingMachine class.
 Introduce a reference to the current VendingMachineState object.
 Delegate actions like selectItem, insertCoin, dispenseItem, and setOutOfOrder to the current state object through its corresponding methods.

-UML implements the VendingMachineState interface, providing specific behavior for its respective state.
-For example, the IdleState class would allow item selection, while the OutOfOrderState wouldn't allow any operations.
-Update VendingMachine Class:
-Include attributes for item inventory and balance.
-Remove state-specific logic from the VendingMachine class.
-Introduce a reference to the current VendingMachineState object.
-Delegate actions like selectItem, insertCoin, dispenseItem, and setOutOfOrder to the current state object through its corresponding methods.